wamae-ndiritu/alx-system_engineering-devops/0x02-shell_redirections/README.md

 `cat` command is used to display the content of a certain file
 3. What about 2?
 Displaying the content of 2 files simulatenously
+4. Last lines of a file
+`tail filename` can be used to get the last 10 lines of the file named `filename`